 "We are seeing a slow uptick in test positivity in cases in places like Chicago, Boston and Detroit and DC," Dr. Birx said.

-Officials in Lake and McHenry counties held a live "Q and A" session on Facebook Friday amid a rise in COVID-19 cases in Region 9.
+Officials in Lake and McHenry counties are scheduled to hold a live "Q and A" session on Facebook Friday amid a rise in COVID-19 cases.

-The positivity rate for the area is now at 5.1%, health officials say.
+The positivity rate in Region 9 is now at 4.9%, health officials say.

 The eatery shut down after at least three employees and one customer tested positive for the virus.